 In this article I’ll explain what lead me to install this type heater and why more RVers who enjoy boondocking should consider one.

 What’s wrong with propane heaters?

 Heating with propane is certainly the most common heating option, but it has its drawbacks.
 When propane gas burns, it also creates water vapor as a byproduct.
-This may contribute to excess condensation inside your RV which could lead to mold or mildew build-up and possibly minor water damage.

 Portable propane heaters like the Mr. Heater Big Buddy Heater and Olympian Wave 3 Catalytic Heater consume little to no electricity and are generally effective in small spaces as long as you take the necessary precautions.
 While they are quite affordable and generally safe to use indoors, most RVers I know (including myself) still choose NOT to run a portable propane heater unattended or through the night.